-Moving to Opportunity (MTO) is a demonstration designed to ensure a rigorous evaluation of the impacts of helping very low-income families with children to move from public and assisted housing in high-poverty inner-city neighborhoods to middle-class neighborhoods throughout a metropolitan area.
+Moving to Opportunity (MTO) is a demonstration designed to ensure a rigorous evaluation of the effects of moving very low-income families with children from public and assisted housing in high-poverty inner-city neighborhoods to middle-class neighborhoods throughout a metropolitan area.

-Poverty in the United States has become increasingly concentrated in high-poverty areas.
-These concentrated high-poverty, usually urban, and frequently segregated neighborhoods are widely thought to deny their residents opportunities by denying them access to good schools, safe streets, successful role models, and good places to work.
-Three possible solutions to the problem of concentration are:
+Poverty in the United States has become increasingly concentrated in urban, often segregated neighborhoods.
+These neighborhoods are widely thought to deny their residents opportunities by denying them access to good schools, safe streets, successful role models, and good places to work.
+Three possible solutions have been suggested to resolve the problem of concentration:

-- To enable families living in such neighborhoods to move to neighborhoods with low rates of poverty. - To help families living in such neighborhoods to link to jobs in areas with economic opportunity. - To help promote the revitalization of distressed inner-city neighborhoods.
+- Enabling families living in such neighborhoods to move to neighborhoods with low rates of poverty. - Linking families living in such neighborhoods to jobs in areas with greater economic opportunity. - Promoting the revitalization of distressed inner-city neighborhoods.

-HUD is pursuing research and policy initiatives on all three of these approaches; MTO is designed to measure the value of the first one.
+The U.S. Department of Housing and Urban Development (HUD) is pursuing research and policy initiatives on all three of these approaches; MTO is designed to measure the value of the first one.

-We do not know the extent to which moving the poor out of concentrated poverty neighborhoods, in fact, increases their life chances.
+We do not know the extent to which moving poor people out of neighborhoods with concentrated poverty actually improves their lives for the long term.
 Poor people who live in concentrated poverty may differ from other poor people both in ways that can be observed, like race or age, and in ways that may not be observed, like aspiration or persistence.
-Any differences in people's outcomes that seem to be associated with the neighborhoods in which they reside might be caused by those neighborhoods-or might be caused by unobserved factors that also affect the sorting of people into different neighborhoods.
+Any differences in people's outcomes that seem to be associated with the neighborhoods in which they reside might be caused by those neighborhoods, or they might be caused by unobserved factors that also affect the sorting of people into different neighborhoods.
 Only an experiment in which neighborhoods are allocated randomly can answer this question.